Why Compete for XPRIZE Rainforest?

 If, despite these numbers, governments have failed to halt deforestation to date, can we persuade the private sector to do so based on opportunities for future profits?
 Based on the numbers, we should be able to.

 According to data from the 1990s, 25% of pharmaceutical drugs at the time were derived from tropical forests.
 Of the estimated 80,000 plant species in the Amazon, only 5% have been tested for their medicinal value.
-New technologies have improved testing and lowered costs opening the door for us to evaluate many more at scale.
+New technologies have opened the door to new assessment methodologies, improved testing and lowered costs enabling us to evaluate many more at scale.
 Though excitement about nature-derived pharmaceuticals waned slightly two decades ago, there is a resurgence today given that the success rate of synthetic drug development proved to be miniscule compared to naturally-sourced alternatives.

 The pharmaceutical industry posted revenues of $1.25 trillion in 2019 and a growth rate of 5.8% per year.
 Though the number may be lower today, by using the 1990s number of a 25% market share, we can estimate that $256 billion in sales, per year, originated from tropical forest biodiversity in 2019.
 By comparison the 2018 revenue of Amazon.com was just $232 billion, suggesting that the valuation of the Amazon rainforest should far exceed that of the online retailer.
 New biodiversity tech will help us identify new species, valuate under-explored forests, and open new pharmaceutical frontiers and markets.